On this Mother’s Day, I want to talk about my mom and who she was.

 My mother always wanted to support the disenfranchised and encouraged me to to the same.

 When she was a teacher, she noticed one of her students was being bullied and the other kids didn’t want to sit with him.
-His clothes were always dirty and he smelled.
-After finding out he didn’t have running water in his home, she arranged for him to take a shower at school and wash his clothes.
-She told me this story because she wanted me to know that there are small things you can do to make someone’s life better.
+It was the unfortunate result of the fact that his clothes were always dirty and he smelled.
+His family was poor and they didn’t have running water in his home, an unfortunate reality for many families at the time.
+She arranged for him to take a shower at school and wash his clothes.
+She told me this story because she wanted me to know that though you can’t fix everything, there are small things you can do to make someone’s life better.

 My mother was in charge of the Adult Education program in our county.
 Some of these classes were just for fun, but some were for getting your GED.
 I attended many of the graduations and many of the graduates were women.
 Over the years, I remember running into a few of these women with my mother.
 They would often break down in tears while thanking my mom for her encouragement and support.
 They would tell her how getting their GEDs allowed them to get a job and finally have the means to support their kids, find a place to live, escape an abusive spouse . . .